KickToken [old] (KICK) Market Cap Reaches $2.31 Billion

-KickToken [old] (KICK) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM ET on May 3rd.
-In the last week, KickToken [old] has traded flat against the U.S. dollar.
-One KickToken [old] coin can currently be bought for about $0.0183 or 0.00000054 BTC on popular cryptocurrency exchanges.
-KickToken [old] has a market cap of $2.31 billion and approximately $859.00 worth of KickToken [old] was traded on exchanges in the last 24 hours.
+KickToken [old] (KICK) traded flat against the U.S. dollar during the one day period ending at 12:00 PM ET on May 4th.
+KickToken [old] has a market capitalization of $2.31 billion and approximately $859.00 worth of KickToken [old] was traded on exchanges in the last day.
+In the last seven days, KickToken [old] has traded flat against the U.S. dollar.
+One KickToken [old] coin can currently be bought for $0.0183 or 0.00000054 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.